30 Years of Materialise: Disrupting Traditional Product Development with 3D Printing

 Today, depending on its application, 3D printing can be a tool to support product development changes or a catalyst to change an entire industry.
 In the case with Airbus, they have tight timelines to retrofit their plane interiors and needed a smart, fast, and flexible solution to produce spacer panels for the overhead compartment.
 Materialise collaborated with them to re-design the panels for AM and with the optimized shape of the brackets, they were able to reduce the weight by 15%.
 This made them Airbus’ first cabin parts with full bionic design certification.
-Additionally, with Materialise Certified Additive Manufacturing, they were able to meet the stringent requirements from the airspace authorities.
+Additionally, with Materialise's certified additive manufacturing, they were able to meet the stringent requirements of the airspace authorities.
 This product evolution was supported by re-designing for AM.

 Adding value without compromising quality

 The Materialise Design & Engineering team follows a formula to ensure that we are truly bringing added value with our solutions for customers.
 We try to raise the level of performance and how the part interfaces with other parts, all while bringing down the level of harmful elements and the cost.
 Balancing out the equation and looking at AM from every angle possible to attain the best solution is our goal during each collaboration.